AK-Homberger/D1Mini-GasCounter/README.md

 ![Meter](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/Meter.jpg)

-Within the scetch you can select the language by coosing the desired header page, the timezone and set the wlan credentials.
+Within the scetch you can select the language by coosing the desired header file, the timezone and set the wlan credentials.
 That's all.

 ```